xSourPatchx/DeuxCentsCardGame/MasterTodoList2.md

     - [ ] Add game event logging and integrate a logger (e.g., `ILogger`) to debug without cluttering UI.
 This logger can adapt to Unity’s `Debug.Log`
     - [ ] Create debug view of game state
     - [ ] Add self documenting commment using XML for documentation

+// ## For Unity Migration
+// When you migrate to Unity, you can:
+// 1.
+Use **VContainer** or **Zenject** as your DI framework
+// 2.
+Register all services in a Unity `Installer` or `Scope`
+// 3.
+All classes already support constructor injection
+// 4.
+ScriptableObjects can be used for `IGameConfig` implementations

+// Example Unity setup with VContainer:
+// public class GameLifetimeScope : LifetimeScope
+// {
+//     protected override void Configure(IContainerBuilder builder)
+//     {
+//         builder.Register<ICardUtility, CardUtility>(Lifetime.Singleton);
+//         builder.Register<IRandomService, UnityRandomService>(Lifetime.Singleton);
+//         // ... register all other services
+//     }
+// }